madetech/blog/posts/boundaries_in_ood.md

-# Data and Behaviour;<br />Inheritance and Functional Composition
+# Boundaries in Object Oriented Design

 As responsible programmers we like to write programs to the best of our ability.
 As our profession has evolved so too have our languages and the tools we use.
 We identify around concepts, patterns and principles.

-Today I want to explore 4 common programming concepts together.
-I want to illustrate how they relate to each other and finally I want to draw conclusions on how they can work together to build better programs.
+Today I want to explore 4 common programming concepts together and highlight how they can help to draw boundaries within your application to make it easier to maintain.
+I will illustrate how they relate to each other and then draw conclusions on how they can work together to build better programs.

-Of course from the title of this post you already know what four concepts I am talking about.
-Data, behaviour, inheritance and functional composition.
+The four concepts I am talking about are:

-However from the title I have also paired them, data and behaviour, inheritance and functional composition.
-This pairing is intentional as you will discover shortly.
+ - Data
+ - Behaviour
+ - Inheritance
+ - Functional composition

 ## Data and Behaviour